A New Framework for Modelling Liquidity Pools as Mean Field Games: Abstract

 \section{Abstract}

-In this work, we present an innovative application of the probabilistic weak formulation of mean field games (MFG) for modeling liquidity pools in a constant product automated market maker (AMM) protocol in the context of decentralized finance.
+In this work, we present an application of the probabilistic weak formulation of mean field games (MFG) for modeling liquidity pools in a constant product automated market maker (AMM) protocol in the context of decentralized finance.
 Our work extends one of the most conventional applications of MFG, which is the price impact model in an order book, by incorporating an AMM instead of a traditional order book.
-Through our approach, we achieve results that support the existence of solutions to the Mean Field Game and, additionally, the existence of approximate Nash equilibria for the proposed problem.
-These results not only offer a new perspective for representing liquidity pools in AMMs but also open promising opportunities for future research in this emerging field.
+The key structural difference is that in the AMM setting, the price is determined by the pool's reserves through a nonlinear mechanism, replacing the linear price-impact function used in classical models.
+Through our approach, we establish the existence of solutions to the Mean Field Game and, additionally, the existence of approximate Nash equilibria for the finite-player game.
+We complement the theoretical results with a comprehensive numerical study that validates the equilibrium structure: stability under perturbations, the $\varepsilon$-Nash property via unilateral deviations, finite-player convergence at propagation-of-chaos rates, and sensitivity to cost parameters and incentive targets.
+These results offer a new game-theoretic perspective for representing strategic behavior in AMM-based liquidity pools and open promising opportunities for future research in this emerging field.